rzirvi1665/Neural-Networks-Above-Vs-Below/README.md

-# Neural Networks that Conceptualize Simple Spatial Relationships
+# Neural Networks that Detect Above Vs. Below

-In this research, the effect of the type of neural network on the accurate identification of spatial relationships was investigated.
+In this research, we investigate the ability of different neural network architectures in detecting above vs. below.

 Two experiments were conducted in total.
-The first tests the ability of neural networks to identify a target shape above or below a constant referent bar, while the second tests the ability to identify a target shape above or below a referent shape.
+The first tests the ability of neural networks to identify a target shape above or below a constant referent bar; the latter tests the ability to identify a target shape above or below a referent shape.

 The neural networks were programmed in Python using the PyCharm Integrated Development Environment (IDE).
 The open-source library TensorFlow and the high-level API Keras were additionally used to train and test the neural networks.